cleolibrary/CLEO-Redux/docs/en/async.md

 delay(1000);
 ```

 Difference between `asyncWait` and `wait` is that the former is not a blocking command.
-If you don't put the `await` keyword in front of it, the script execution will continue.
+If you don't put the `await` keyword in front of it, the script execution continues.

 ```js
 async function delay(ms) {